Optum/dce/docs/howto.md

 ## Use the DCE CLI

-DCE provides a CLI tool to allow you to deploy DCE, interact with DCE APIs, and login to DCE child accounts.
+DCE provides a CLI tool to deploy DCE, interact with DCE APIs, and login to DCE child accounts.
 For example:

 ```bash
 # Deploy DCE